krunker-india/PUBobot-ki/commands.md

 * global_expire <i>time</i>, afk or none - set default_expire value for users without personal settings.
 * match_livetime <i>time</i> - set a timelimit before a match gets aborted as timed out.
 * help_answer <i>text</i> - set an answer on !help command.

+Also, some commands have been hidden and changed, as they were troublesome and often abused or caused major issues.
+Contact the bot admin if you need access to said commands.